charlesproye/murfy-cover-app/src/transform/readme.md

     Output location: `raw_tss/XX/time_series/raw_tss.parquet` (should just be `raw_tss/XX_raw_tss.parquet`...)
     How: Parses json responses into DataFrames and concatenates them into a single one.
 - **raw_tss.main**:
+    goal: Implement a function:
+        - `get_processed_tss(brand)`: provides access to any processed time series.
-    Provides a function to update all the raw time series.
+        - `update_all_processed_tss()`: updates all the processed time series.
-    Also provides a function to get the raw time series of a single brand.
     This module does not perform any extra step on the sub ETLs it orchestrates.
     So you *could* directly use the output of the sub ETLs, but you *should* not in case a change is done in this main.
+    Import `raw_tss` from this module to get the raw time series dataframe: `from transform.raw_tss.main import get_raw_tss`.
+    Run it as a script to update all the raw time series.
 - **XX_fleet_info.py**:
     goal: Provide a dataframe to get the model, version, capacity and range of the vehicles.
     Input: (at least one)Table from each client on their fleet.